-Take full advantage of the last few weeks of summer in Virginia’s Blue Ridge Mountains!
+Take full advantage of the last few weeks of summer in the Roanoke Region in Virginia’s Blue Ridge Mountains!

 NOTE: Please keep in mind that this is only a preview of unique events happening this month.
 For a full list, check out our complete Calendar of Events, where new things are regularly being added.

 1. The Summer Music Games | August 1